-Waste Lines - The Education Coordinator composes a monthly column in the Republic Newspaper titled "Waste Lines" that provides information about waste and environmental issues as well as District services and events.
+The Republic Newspaper - The Education Coordinator composes a monthly column in the Republic Newspaper that provides information about waste and environmental issues as well as District services and events.

 AM Columbus with John Foster & The Q-Mix Morning Show - The Education Coordinator participates in a monthly radio show on 1010 WCSI providing information on environmental issues, District services and upcoming special events.
 Appearances are also made on QMIX and other local radio stations as needed for promotions and events.